JorjaFox/website/_posts-old-blog/2014-11-09-girls-gone-wilder-talk-3.md

 https://twitter.com/csiwritersroom/status/529422783034298368

-The truth is we're <em>all</em> annoyed.
+The truth is we're _all_ annoyed.
 I know I was super lucky to be able to see it when I did, and yes, I posted the caps a week early because... well I knew you'd want to see them.
 Also I was at a conference on Saturday (last for the year) and I knew I'd been dead tired.
 Hopefully for most of you this means you'll want to see the episode now.
-If you'd like to complain <em>effectively</em> about this to CBS, please read my post <a href="https://jorjafox.net/2014/pissed-scheduling-drama/">Pissed About Scheduling Drama</a>.
+If you'd like to complain _effectively_ about this to CBS, please read my post <a href="https://jorjafox.net/2014/pissed-scheduling-drama/">Pissed About Scheduling Drama</a>.

 **Press Release**
 <blockquote>MORGAN, SIDLE AND FINLAY TRY TO RELAX AT A FORENSICS CONFERENCE WHEN A MASS SHOOTING OCCURS ON SITE, ON “CSI: CRIME SCENE INVESTIGATION,” SUNDAY, OCT.
 26